Learn German Easily

 Which one is correct gern or gerne?

-However, if you examine how often the forms gern or gerne occur, then you find that the form gern is preferred in the written language (in books and the daily press).
+However, if you look at how often the forms gern or gerne are used, you will find that gern is more commonly preferred in written language (such as in books and the daily press).

 One more note:

-You certainly know the phrase: Gern geschehen! (which means: You’re welcome!
+You certainly know the phrase: Gern geschehen!, which means You’re welcome in German.
 Here it is customary to use only gern!

 Example sentences with gern, gerne